 Doddiscombsleigh Primary School offers a distinctive combination: the intimacy of a very small village primary, with clear academic priorities in reading and mathematics, and a values-led culture that pupils can describe and live.
 It is best suited to families who actively want a small-school experience, are comfortable with mixed-age teaching, and value outdoor, community-rooted enrichment alongside a structured approach to learning.
 The main challenge is that admissions are run on small numbers, so doing the homework on catchment, criteria, and timings is essential.

 The most recent inspection evidence states that the school continues to be Good and that safeguarding arrangements are effective.
-The published Key Stage 2 summary for 2024 reports 67% meeting the expected standard in reading, writing and maths combined, above the England average shown.
+Published Key Stage 2 information should be read with small-cohort caution, and families should ask how recent reading, writing and maths outcomes look across several years.

 The admissions policy refers to a defined catchment area map and applies catchment priority within its oversubscription criteria.
 Families should check the current policy map and then use an accurate distance measurement from home to school because distance is used as a tiebreaker when applications are otherwise equal.